 According to documents filed earlier, the hospital’s assets and liabilities each totaled less than $50,000.

 The paper also reported a lawsuit was filed in Izard County Circuit Court in December alleging the hospital and its operator owe more than $307,000 in back rent to a landlord, and they have not paid their 2018 property taxes, which total nearly $40,000.

-In the latest development, the St. Louis paper reports court documents say one of Americore’s hospitals, Ellwood City Medical Center in Pennsylvania, was raided by the FBI on Jan.
+In an earlier development, the St. Louis paper reported court documents say one of Americore’s hospitals, Ellwood City Medical Center in Pennsylvania, was raided by the FBI on Jan.
 30, and White’s home was raided the day before.

 Randolph said White had “improperly siphoned money” from debtors for his personal benefit, but said he did not believe that White has been charged with a crime.